What Did You Say?! How Noise Pollution Is Harming You

 Some age-related hearing loss is inevitable, but noise-induced hearing loss (NIHL) is 100% preventable.
 Once it occurs, you can’t reverse it, but you can prevent your hearing from deteriorating further.
 Here are 10 habits that will reduce your risk:

 - Do a simple noise assessment in your home or office from time to time throughout the day.
 Stop for a moment.
 Listen.
 Is there background noise that could be eliminated or ameliorated?
 (Did you leave the sprinkler on?!)

 - Avoid places with a high noise level or limit your exposure.

 - When you find yourself raising your voice over noise, that's a clue that noise pollution could be harming your hearing.
 Beat a hasty retreat if you can.

-- Wear ear plugs (which fit in the ear) or ear muffs (which fit over the ear) in sound-polluted environments.
-Plan to bring noise-cancelling plugs/muffs when noise is unavoidable, such as on airplane flights.
+- Wear ear buds/plugs or headphones in sound-polluted environments.
+Plan to bring noise-cancelling earbuds or headphones when noise is unavoidable, such as on airplane flights.